Desire

 This idea of placing everything about a situation into the categories of activations (Sexual Excitation Systems – SES) or inhibitions (Sexual Inhibition System – SIS) makes up the Dual Control Model.

-What are Some Examples of SES?
+What Are Some Examples of SES?

 The things that are likely to ‘turn on’ the gas can be obvious, such as pleasant sexual touch like kissing, but can also be things that you respond to unconsciously.
 It could be the smell of your partner’s cologne, or the sight of them in a sexy dress.
 It could be supercharged romantic feelings when your partner makes a grand gesture, or even the novelty of a new sexual situation.
 As well, memories can serve as a strong SES – after all, our brain is our most important sexual organ!